Ahsanejam/Backent-Development/README.md

 and I also learn like how to insert bunch of data like insertMany() data in mongodb and Also Find in mongoDb and Query operators in MongoDb

+# MongoDB to node js
+I learn about how to connect mongoDb to node js so that we can run all the commands that mongodb has like Creat Read Update Delete and I also learn about schema like how to define structure of our document and through that structure we insert data in mongodb